prlaurence/postgres/pg-ssl-setup.md

 ### Create server/client certificate

-Server and client certificates are signed by their respective intermediate CAs rather than the root CA.  Additionally, the common name on server certificates must match the hostname of the server and the common name of the client certificates must match the client's PostgreSQL user logon.
-The private keys will created without passphrases to allow automatic startup of the PostgreSQL server and client.
+Server and client certificates are signed by their respective intermediate CAs rather than the root CA.  Additionally, the common name on server certificates must match the hostname of the server and the common name of the client certificates must match the client's PostgreSQL user logon (or be mapped in pg_ident.conf).
+The private keys will be created without passphrases to allow automatic startup of the PostgreSQL server and client.

 * Create a server certificate:
 ```